Simple Search

 There are 2 ways of filtering the results.
 The results can be selected and filtered to display only instances and their relationships that a user is interested in.
 For instance, if a query is created for Aspirin – Protein – Disease, generally multiple target proteins and associated diseases are shown.
 Selecting a particular disease (using the check boxes) narrows the results showing only proteins connected with the selected diseases.

 You can also filter the results by the source.
-For instance, if you want to look at data/connections only from DrugBank, selecting DrugBank in the source box displays results from DrugBank.
+For instance, if you want to look at data for the Protein - Disease connection only from NCI, selecting NCI in the source box displays results from NCI.

 -